 The young female then becomes the new queen of the old hive and soon after taking the post of new queen the young female flies away followed by several drones.
 This is known as marriage flight.
 During the flight the queen mates with a single drone.
 After that worker bees help the newly married queen to come back to its hive.
 After a few days the queen starts laying eggs.
 It may lay about two thousand eggs per day.
 Some of these eggs remain unfertilized.
 Fertilized eggs develop into females and unfertilized eggs give birth to male bees.

-Following stages are found in the life cycle of honey-bee
+Following stages are found in the life cycle

 (i) Egg: Queen lays single egg in each brood cell.
 Bee eggs are small white or pinkish in color and cylindrical in shape.
 After three days the eggs hatch.